stoplightio/docs/articles/prism/validation.md

 7. Save and let's verify that your contract server is working.
 Click on Home and let's Send a Test Request to `GET /todos`.

 _Stoplight's visual editior makes it really easy to debug reqeust/response.
 If look at the response headers, specifically `Sl-Valid` , it should be `false`.
 This signifies that (according to your API specification) the request/response isn't valid, aka the contract test failed.
 You can find out why by inspecting the `Sl-Validation-Messages`.
-For the purpose of this article the messages are below, and it looks like user is a requeired property and it is missing._
+For the purpose of this article, the messages are below, and it looks like user is a required property and it is missing._

 ```js
 // Sl-Validation-Messages